 Many tenants ask how long it will take to get a transfer but this, unfortunately, is impossible to predict, as we don’t know how many properties are going to become vacant, and people are constantly joining and leaving the waiting list.

 Probably the most helpful property allocation information that we can give you is about property allocations (by area and property type) within the last calendar month.
 This tells you how long the applicant who was allocated the property had been in their waiting list band and which band they were in.
-The following pdf gives our latest property allocation information.
-The report for April 2021 has been delayed due to the implementation of our new IT system, it will be posted as soon as it's available.
+The following PDF gives our latest property allocation information.

 I have rent arrears, can I move to a different council home?

 If you have rent arrears you can still apply for a transfer, but we would not normally consider you for rehousing until the arrears have been paid in full and your rent account had been kept paid up-to-date for 12 months.

 You can still apply for a mutual exchange if you have rent arrears, but it will be a condition that they must be paid in full before the exchange can go ahead.
 If you have been served with a notice of seeking possession because of rent arrears consent to exchange can be refused.

 I’m a disabled pensioner and an East Riding council tenant, can I get any help to move to a more suitable property?

 If you are a pensioner or disabled, and an East Riding council tenant we can help you look at the options for moving to more suitable accommodation.
 We can provide practical help when you move, and if you are in receipt of a means-tested benefit we can provide financial help towards the costs of moving.